PostBar: PostBar formats

 Canada Post uses nine different formats of PostBar codes—three "domestic" barcodes, used on mail within Canada, two "global" codes, used to route mail outside Canada, three "service" codes, used on customer-applied barcodes, and an "internal" code, used for testing, maintenance, and tracking purposes by Canada Post.

 Each barcode begins and ends with an identical pair of bars, known as "start" and "stop" fields.
 These are made up of one ascender and one tracker.
 The Data Content Identifier is always the first character after the start field.

 Placeholders used to detail each PostBar format below are A, N, Z and B for the character sets described above, * for the start and stop fields, # for a space character (two full-height bars followed by one tracker), and [RS-nn] for the error-correction field, where nn is the number of bars used.
 Bold Z's indicate DCIs.

 Domestic

-See caution at bottom of article regarding use of PostBar codes.

 DCI's used in domestic barcodes fall within the range of A–L.